 Are Tupperware Products Safe?

-According to The Green Guide, a website and magazine devoted to greener living and owned by the National Geographic Society, the safest plastics for repeated use in storing food are made from high-density polyethene (HDPE, or plastic #2), low-density polyethene (LDPE, or plastic #4) and polypropylene (PP, or plastic #5).
+According to The Green Guide, a website and magazine owned by the National Geographic Society, the safest plastics for storing food are high-density polyethene (HDPE or plastic #2), low-density polyethene (LDPE or plastic #4), and polypropylene (PP or plastic #5).

-Most Tupperware products are made of LDPE or PP, and as such are considered safe for repeated use storing food items and cycling through the dishwasher.
+Most Tupperware products are made of LDPE or PP, making them safe for repeated use in storing food and dishwasher cycles.

 Are Tupperware Products Of Good Quality?